 16. Sign up to sector newsletters or blogs to keep up to date with the latest announcements and priorities across the education sector.
 So as a governor, you have as wide an understanding as possible of the needs of all your school-based colleagues.
 You can follow IG Schools on Twitter or join the LinkedIn Group for further updates and insights.

 17. Preparing for a governor interview already?
 Take a look at the questions you’re likely to be asked by the interview panel here.

 If you want to be a successful school governor and leave a lasting impact, it's essential you keep up-to-date with the most effective solutions to help raise standards of education in your school.
 To learn more about effective governance and leadership strategies, why not meet with experts by booking your place on a conference dedicated to the subject?

-This conference will feature leading updates and solutions to help you deliver high-quality governance practices, allowing academies to benefit from enhanced operational and educational outcomes.
-You'll hear from key experts and practitioners, learn lessons from different-sized academies, discuss how to increase diversity in leadership, and so much more.
+This conference features leading updates and solutions to help you deliver high-quality governance practices, allowing academies to benefit from enhanced operational and educational outcomes.
+The 2020 event included key experts and practitioners, lessons learnt from different-sized academies, discussion on how to increase diversity in leadership, and so much more.

-To find out more about the conference and to book your place, click the link below.
+To find out more about the conference, including future dates and accompanying resources, click below.